MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 ##### Don’t: Allow truncation on your mobile app

-As with the desktop app, nothing should be cut off or illegible on your mobile app.
+As with the desktop app, nothing must be cut off or illegible on your mobile app.

    :::column-end:::
 :::row-end:::